dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ## Use quorum queues

-By default Dapr creates 'classic' queues.
-To create 'quorum' queues:
+By default, Dapr creates `classic` queues.
+To create `quorum` queues, add the following metadata to your subscription:

 ```yaml
 apiVersion: dapr.io/v2alpha1